HensuCG/rikkahub-test/README.md

 Rikkahub, but without telemtry.
-Made for testing pruposes.
+Made for testing purposes.